Modern Slavery Statement — Gardeners Enfield Commitment

 Our policy framework for Gardeners in Enfield is grounded in respect for human dignity and legal compliance.
 We maintain a clear Code of Conduct that explicitly forbids all forms of exploitation and coerced work.
 This Code is communicated to staff at induction and reinforced through periodic training.
 We use risk-based due diligence to focus resources on areas where exploitation is most likely, including seasonal labour, subcontracted services and material sourcing.
 All recruits and contractors must provide lawful identification and are offered information about their rights in a language they understand.

-Inspection of supplier documents during audit We are committed to continuous improvement and accountability across our supply chain.
+The image displays a garden scene with a textured, reddish-brown wall in the background and a dark outdoor surface at the base.
+In the foreground, there is a grey, textured flowerpot filled with an assortment of colorful flowers and green foliage, including bright yellow, pink, purple, and blue blooms arranged in a natural, informal style.
+To the right of the flowerpot, a small green garden trowel with a red and yellow handle leans against the wall, alongside pruning shears with black handles and a closed blade, and a pair of gardening gloves with yellow and orange stripes resting on the surface.
+The scene suggests an outdoor gardening environment, highlighting tools and plants commonly associated with garden maintenance and landscaping services in the Enfield area, with lighting indicative of an overcast day or shade, emphasizing natural colors and textures.
+We are committed to continuous improvement and accountability across our supply chain.
 Gardeners Enfield Ltd requires suppliers to adhere to our anti-slavery standards, and we include slavery and trafficking clauses in our contractual terms.
 Our procurement decisions factor in social responsibility performance, and we reserve the right to terminate relationships with suppliers that fail to meet our minimum standards.
 We treat modern slavery prevention as integral to our procurement and operating practices and expect partner gardeners across Enfield to mirror this approach.

 Zero-Tolerance Policy and Practical Measures